 Step 1:

-Check if the exchange platform you are considering purchasing your cryptocurrency from is on the Financial Services Register or the list of firms with temporary registration.
+Check if the exchange platform you are considering purchasing your cryptocurrency from is on the Financial Services Register.

 Step 2: